mhw32/seeclickbuy/README.md

 ### Firebase

 You will need a Firebase project, which saves all the clicks and chats users make with the extension.
 You can create a free Firebase project [here](https://firebase.google.com/) in the console.
+Enable firebase storage within the project.

 Once you have a project, create a service account in the console and download the `service_account.json` file.
 Rename it and place it in `server/server/seeclickbuy.json` (see line 5 of `database.py`).
+Replace line 6 of `database.py` with the bucket name for your firebase storage.

 ### Frontend Installation